GundamMerlin/Ink-About-In/ink-app/README.md

 - Achieve clean minimalist style in CSS with some shadowing and card styling so reading medium-long posts is intuitive and viable on all platforms

 #### PostMVP
+- Collaborate with UX Design specialist
+- Add feature to upload image from local storage
+- Add up/down vote feature
+- Display most upvoted tattoo and story on main page
+- Add links to artist (if applicable)
+-

 ## Project Schedule